ADA-Markets/FetcherBot/README.md

 Windows-based NextJS application for user-friendly Midnight mining.
 Generate wallets, manage 1+X addresses, and mine with an intuitive web interface.

+When the app starts, it can keep around 10 minutes for things to fully get going.
+As the registration of addresses can take quite some time as they are registering in the API that has rate limiting, luckily this is a one time thing.

 WE TAKE ZEROOO RESPONSIBILITY FOR THIS SO USE IT AT YOUR OWN RISK.

 ## Features